BigPolarBear1/factorization/README.md

 I'll try and atleast fix it so it uses that k value to generate a bunch of smooths with the same linear coefficient before I go back to bug hunting next week.
 Albeit tomorrow I'll be busy with other stuff.
 Shouldn't be much work though.

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!UPDATE: OOPS.
+IGNORE NFS_WIP2 FOR NOW.
+LOL.
+I SEE IT.
+Wildly overcomplicating everything right now.
+I can just multiple sieving results together.
+Just multiply those a values together (from a-N=poly_val) and the polynomial values.. then from the multiplied together a-value we can grab new coefficients and roots like I do in the paper and just create a polynomial from that and feed that into create_solution.
+The only thing thats left is those legendre symbols for the quadratic character base.
+I wonder if I can fix that with Chinese remainder.
+Let me see in the coming days.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>